-CDC Updates COVID-19 Community Levels for Rhode Island Counties
+CDC updates COVID-19 Community Levels for Rhode Island Counties

 The Centers for Disease Control and Prevention (CDC) has updated the COVID-19 community levels for Rhode Island’s counties.
-The areas that had been designated as “high” – Bristol County, Kent County, Providence County, and Washington County – are now considered “medium.”
-Newport County, which was “medium,” is now designated as “high.”
+The one area that had been designated as “high” – Newport County is now considered “medium.”
+All other areas in Rhode Island – Bristol County, Kent County, Providence County, and Washington County remain at “medium”.

 Each week the CDC identifies the COVID-19 community level in every county in the country as “low,” “medium,” or “high” using case rates and data on hospital admissions and percentage of hospital beds occupied by COVID-19 patients.
 In counties designated as “high,” the CDC recommends people wear high-quality masks while in indoor public settings.
 Regardless of the designation of someone’s county, everyone should get tested if they have symptoms of COVID-19 and stay up to date with their COVID-19 vaccines.
 (This means getting the recommended booster dose when you are eligible.)

-The full recommendations by community level from the CDC are available online (https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html).
+The full recommendations by community level from the CDC are available online.

 COVID-19 Booster Dose Availability and Recommendations

 The Rhode Island Department of Health (RIDOH) is reminding families that booster doses of COVID-19 vaccine are now available for children 5 through 11 years of age in Rhode Island.
-National and local health experts are now recommending booster doses for everyone 5 years of age and older.
+National and local health experts are now recommending booster doses for everyone age 5 or older.
 (Previously, boosters were only recommended for people age 12 and older.)

 The CDC recommends that children ages 5 through 11 get a booster dose of Pfizer vaccine at least five months after their primary series.
 Children ages 5 through 11 with moderately to severely compromised immune systems should get a booster dose at least three months after their additional dose.